beginning of content

 How is skin cancer diagnosed?

 Your doctor or dermatologist will ask about your symptoms and family history.
-They will then conduct a physical examination by looking at your skin to identify any suspicious spots using a dermatoscope (a magnifying glass for the skin).
+They will look closely at your skin to identify any suspicious spots using a dermatoscope (a magnifying glass for the skin).

-It’s not always possible to tell from looking at it whether a spot or lump is cancerous or not.
+It's not always possible to tell from looking at it whether a spot or lump is cancerous or not.
 Your doctor or dermatologist may take a skin biopsy to help with a diagnosis.
-This is where a part or all of your spot is removed and sent for further study under a microscope.
+This is where a part or all of your spot is removed and sent off to be looked at under a microscope.

 Diagnosing melanoma

-If your doctor suspects melanoma, a biopsy will be taken.
-Your doctor may also check nearby lymph nodes..
+Your doctor will take a biopsy if they think you could have a melanoma.
+Your doctor may also check and take samples from nearby lymph nodes.
 The samples are then sent for testing to check if your spot is a melanoma.
+Sometimes, you will have an ultrasound or other imaging of your lymph nodes.

 How is skin cancer treated?